yawboakye/boakye.yiadom.org/content/bikeshed/funargs.md

 Types, with their named fields, erase the necessity of positions.

-They're a pleasure to document.
+They're a pleasure to document, use in conversations.
 Even more to use them.
 Take for example a hypothetical
 `send_email/1` function which sends, you guessed it, emails.

-conversations too.
 For a hypothetical `send_email/1` function, all we need for documentation as far as parameters are concerned is: `send_email/1` takes an `email` (with `email` hyperlinked to its